 Without a functioning roof, a business has no defense against the elements, and without the right flat roof coating options, your commercial roof can’t do its job the way it’s supposed to.
 Let’s explore the types of flat roof coating to help you choose the right flat roof coating to meet your building’s specific needs.

-What Surfaces and System Do I Have?
+What Surfaces and Systems Do I Have?

-To better understand your roof coating options, you first need to understand what surfaces and roof system your building has in place.
+To better understand your flat roof coating options, you first need to understand what surfaces and roof system your building has in place.
 Each surface requires a different treatment, and not all surfaces are good candidates for roof coating.

-Polyvinyl chloride (PVC) and other types of single-ply roofing are unlikely to benefit from coating applications.
+- Polyvinyl chloride (PVC) and other types of single-ply roofing: are unlikely to benefit from coating applications.
 This is because most single-ply roofs have integrated solar protection and reflectivity that may be affected detrimentally once coatings are applied.
 Steep roofing tiles and sheet metal roofing can be coated, and newer engineered pigments for polymeric products offer a range of colors for coating application.